pixelomer/libshijima/README.md

 # libshijima

-C++ library for shimeji desktop mascots
+C++ library for shimeji desktop mascots.

+(**Disclaimer:** libshijima is currently not accepting contributions.
+Any pull requests will be closed without review.)

 ## Usage